Literary and Philosophical Society of Newcastle upon Tyne: History

 During the 19th and 20th centuries, the Lit & Phil was host to a long list of the intelligentsia of the era.
-Engineer and inventor George Stephenson showed his miner's lamp there, and in 1879, when Joseph Swan demonstrated his electric light bulbs, the Lit and Phil building became the first public building to be so illuminated.
+Engineer and inventor George Stephenson showed his miner's lamp there, and in 1879, when Joseph Swan demonstrated his electric light bulbs, the Lit & Phil building became the first public building to be so illuminated.

-The Society received in 1800 the country's first specimens of the wombat and the duck-billed platypus from John Hunter, Governor of New South Wales and honorary member of the Lit and Phil.
+The Society received in 1800 the country's first specimens of the wombat and the duck-billed platypus from John Hunter, Governor of New South Wales and honorary member of the Lit & Phil.

 Between 1822 and 1825, a new building was created for the Society on Westgate Road, designed by John Green.
 The building is still in use today, with many original features including iron-work second-floor galleries.